TOMB5/TOMB5/README.md

 ## What is this?

 This repository contains decompiled code for the game Tomb Raider: Chronicles.
 All decompiled code is based off the PlayStation version.
 The goal is to decompile as much as possible since the original source code is reportedly lost.
 It is not expected for code to be 1:1 to the original game.
 Debugging the original PlayStation version at a later phase will help map out any existing bugs.
+All information (variable and method names) have been obtained from debugging symbols (.SYM, .MAP).

 ## What are the current goals?